vemiBGH/PULSEE/README.md

   1. `evolve`

      Evolves the state of the system under the action of a given electromagnetic pulse, or just the stationary Hamiltonian.
+Evolution is carried out in one of the three methods:
+     - Direct diagonalization for time independet Hamiltonians.
-Evolution is carried out approximating the evolution operator with the first terms of the Magnus expansion and the user can specify in which dynamical picture to evolve the system.
+     - Average Hamiltonian Theory: approximating the evolution operator with the first terms of the Magnus expansion and the user can specify in which dynamical picture to evolve the system.
+     - QuTiP evolution with mesolve.

   1. `FID_signal`